-The challenge for Vietnam visitors like us–Americans old enough to have lived through the war or at least to recall the nightly news images–is to acknowledge those memories and then let them go.
-First-time visitors, [...]
+The first Vietnam travel tip: shop at the local markets.
+The challenge for Vietnam visitors like us–Americans old enough to have lived through the war or at least to recall the nightly news [...]

 It’s called the American War, not the Vietnam War.
 It’s Ho Chi Minh City, not Saigon.
 It was the Museum of American War Crimes before it was The War Remnants Museum.
 The South Vietnam President’s [...]